RaeesahM/UdacityCapstoneProject/starter_file/README.md

 The graph of all the models can be seen in the screenshot below:
 ![alt text](HyperparamModelPerformance.png)

+There were 30 child runs in the hyperdrive experiment.
+The two best performing models had very low learning rates of just 0.001 and maximum tree depths of 20 and 8 respectively.
+The model with the higher tree depth achieved a slightly better mean squared error 0.18 vs 0.26.
+The low learning rate is preferable as it allows better model generalization but a higher tree depth may create a model that is overfitted to the training data.

 The screenshots betlow show the RunDetails` widget as well as a screenshot of the best model trained with it's parameters
 ![alt text](HyperdriveRunWidget.png)
 ![alt text](HyperdriveBestRun.png)